bhushankhope/StreamCrew/README.md

 1. docker build . -t app
 2. docker-compose up --build

 To run the service in kubernetes cluster -
+1. docker build . -t app
-1. kubectl apply -f <your path to app_pods.yaml>
+2. kubectl apply -f <your path to app_pods.yaml>
-2. kubectl apply -f <your path to app_pods_service.yaml>
+3. kubectl apply -f <your path to app_pods_service.yaml>
-3. you should be able to see the service running in both port 8000 and 8001 ( 2 pods ie 2 edge nodes simulation)
+you should be able to see the service running in both port 8000 and 8001 ( 2 pods ie 2 edge nodes simulation)